spazznolo/spazznolo.github.io/_posts/2022-03-29-goalie-consistency.md

 <h5> Part 1 - The effect of consistency on expected standing points </h5>
 <p>
 Goaltenders make up the least predictable position in hockey.
 Their behaviour confounds analysts and casual fans alike.
-It isn’t uncommon for a great goalie to have a below replacement level year, or for an unknown goalie to come in and route the league.
-This may partly explain the relative dearth of analysis on goalies.
-Which is where this series of posts comes in.
-Ideally, they will help - even marginally - rectify this dearth.
+It isn’t uncommon for a strong goalie to have a below replacement level year, or for an unknown goalie to come in and dominate the league.
+This may partly explain the relative dearth of analysis on goalies - they're voodoo, some suggest.
 </p>
 <p>
-I’m going to start by exploring the idea of consistency in goalies, along with the potential attendant effects it has on standing points, goals saved, and future results.
+That's where this series of posts comes in.
+Ideally, they will help - even marginally - rectify this dearth.
+I’m going to start by exploring the idea of consistency in goalies, along with the potential attendant effects it has on standing points, current performance, and future results.
 </p>
 <p>
 Consistency can be measured through various perspectives.
 For example, it can be measured from shot-to-shot, from game-to-game or from season-to-season.
 The first two perspectives are addressed in this post.
 The third will be addressed in another post.